Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 • Pinch of fine salt

-• Salt sharpens the flavor and prevents the sweetness from feeling flat.
+Salt: A small amount sharpens flavor and keeps the sweetness from feeling flat.

 1. Bloom the gelatin